2 days off work

 Tampere-Pirkkala Airport or Tampere Railway Station

-Stop at the famous Helvetinkolu Crevasse, the unique Haukanhieta dune beach, a lakeside sauna and more
+Enjoy a crackling campfire at the unique Haukanhieta dune beach, and relax in a traditional lakeside sauna

-After a safety briefing, spend the day paddling the scenic Lake Kovero surrounded by dense forests and pale rock formations.
+After a safety briefing, spend the day paddling the scenic Lake Kovero – surrounded by dense forests and pale rock formations.
 At one point you'll deflate your craft and portage it across a narrow isthmus to the adjacent Lake Luoma.
-Set up camp on the shoreline and enjoy a peaceful evening exploring the area, before lighting the fire and sitting down for a well-earned meal.
+Set up camp on the shoreline and enjoy a peaceful evening exploring the area, before lighting the fire and settling in for a well-earned meal.

-Wake up in the heart of the Finnish wilderness and paddle and hike along a chain of small lakes to Helvetinkolu – an ancient crevasse that splits open the forest.
-Cook up a quick lunch around the campfire and then paddle the length of that water-filled crevasse, ending on the shores of Lake Haukkajärvi.
-Enjoy a final campfire on a dune beach and then watch the sun set over one of the best views in the park.
+Wake up in the heart of the Finnish wilderness, then paddle and hike along a chain of small lakes to Helvetinkolu – an ancient crevasse that splits open the forest.
+Cook up lunch around the campfire before paddlng the length of that water-filled crevasse, ending on the shores of serene Lake Haukkajärvi.
+Enjoy a final campfire on a dune beach, then watch the sun set over one of the best views in the park.

 Start the day with a traditional Finnish sauna right on the lake shore.
-Clean up, relax, take a refreshing dip in the clear water, enjoy lunch in the adjacent restaurant and then head back to Tampere Airport in time for your flight home.
+Relax, take a refreshing dip in the clear water, clean up and then enjoy lunch in the adjacent restaurant, before heading back to Tampere Airport in time for your flight home.

 Professional, English-speaking, wilderness guides

 To and from the airport or train station and everything in-between